 - Graduate School & Career Workshops — Learn from faculty, industry panels, and former REU students about their experiences.

 - Networking & Social Activities — Visits to local research institutes are arranged, and students explore Boston-area attractions.

 - Deliverables — A final written report or multimedia project, an abstract, and a presentation before peers for sharing and documenting your research.

 - End-of-Program REU Seminar — Students present their projects and research results to peers and colleagues.
 REU 2022 Symposium

-The summer 2022 REU Program runs from Tuesday, June 7 to Friday, August 12, 2022.
+The summer 2022 REU Program is 10 weeks in duration from Tuesday, June 7 to Friday, August 12, 2022.
 Apply for the 2022 REU program at REU application details.

 For more information about past projects and participants, please visit REU Participant Profiles, or for more information about this program, contact:

 Director of Community Engagement and Diversity Outreach